Eel River (North)

-The Eel in northern Indiana is a quite, scenic river flowing 110 miles through farmland and narrow woods.
+The Eel in northern Indiana is a quiet, scenic river flowing 110 miles through farmland and narrow woods.
 Rising as a shallow stream north of Fort Wayne, it flows southwest to feed the Wabash at Logansport.
 Numerous mills once dotted the Eel below South Whitley.
 Along most of its path the banks are lined with thick vegetation and trees such as oaks, ashes, cottonwood and maples bordering farms which occasionally encroach to the river bank.
 Log jams occur less frequently along the canoeable sections than on most Indiana rivers but some unmarked dams present a hazard for the unwary.
 Fishing is very good, yielding rock bass and smallmouth bass with channel catfish, bluegill, and red horse sucker further downstream.
 Wildlife include wood ducks, great blue heron, kingfishers and sandpipers.
 Four one-day trips are outlined below, but the existence of several access points in each section as noted allows the flexibility of longer or shorter floats at your discretion.

 This 20-mile, eight-hour section averages 75 feet in width and flows slowly having some rocky riffles.
 There is a noticeable pollution odor in a few areas and some debris in the water and along the banks. the put-in site is at the South Whitley City Park, one block east of the main street.
 Another public access is located in Gale Hagan Memorial Park which is on Buckey Street, west of State Road 5 (State Street).
 There is a 100 yard portage to the left at the Collamer Dam about 1 hour downstream.
 Another short portage is necessary around the dam near Liberty Mills about 3 1/2 hours from the put-in; the right side is recommended.
 The public fishing site south of Liberty Mills can be used as an easy alternative access site.
 At North Manchester you will find a small dam, which the canoe can be lowered over in low water.
 Then at Laketon another public access site is the take-out having good parking and launching facilities.